mefengl/what-i-read/README.md

 ## 2024-09

+01

 https://seths.blog/2024/09/your-audiobook , podcast just for myself

 https://longform.asmartbear.com/authentic, similar to the article 'omitting-the-herbs' , make it more authentic

 https://longform.asmartbear.com/ramen-profitable , what does "profitable" mean?
 This article gives a good answer

+05

+https://guzey.com/ai/ai-views-every-year , very inspiring about current ai abilities

+https://guzey.com/writing-advice , writing advice from writer I like, what's more to say?